jmdobry/robocop.js/src/documents/index/intro.html.md

 index: 1
 ---
 ## What is robocop.js?
-Angular-cache is a library that allows you to define and validate rules, datatypes and schemata in Node and in the browser.
+robocop.js is a library that allows you to define and validate rules, datatypes and schemata in Node and in the browser.
 Check it out:

 #### Define a rule
 ```javascript